department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/downloadable-reports/downloadable-reports.md

      - `link text`View <br> `link text`Download TXT <br> *Note - `View` displays the TXT in an iframe on the page with `Print` and `Done` buttons above. `Download` downloads the TXT file.

 ### 4. VA My Health Summary generation page
 This page provides the ability for the user to generate a My VA Health Summary Report that follows a standard format and contains a standard set of data.
+If a report has already been generated, this page will display the state described in the My VA Health Summary Results page below.

 ### 5. VA My Health Summary results page
 - Provides a link to the Blue Button user guide